 His dissertation focuses on two controversies: psychographic targeting in the 2016 US presidential campaign, and social psychological studies of facial gaydar.
-These two case studies illustrate the how conflicts and anxieties surrounding the use of personal digital data in research, propaganda, and marketing are animated by the historical development of methods for understanding social categories as well as ongoing debates about research ethics, the nature of persons, and enhancements in speed, scale, and complexity that are driven by big data and computational social science.
+These two case studies illustrate the how conflicts and anxieties surrounding the use of personal digital data in research, propaganda, and marketing are animated by the historical development of methods for understanding social categories as well as ongoing debates about research ethics, the nature of persons, and technology.

 He has published on topics including the ethics of social media data in psychological research, media representations of social identities and urban change after trauma, and the theory and praxis of ethics and methods pedagogy.
 His interests include the history and future of psychology, science and technology studies, and the digital humanities.